 The fail: You’re in denial

 As in, you’re denying yourself the foods you love.
 If you suddenly tell yourself that you can’t eat your favourite foods then you’re setting yourself up for failure.
-All you’ll do is fixate on the stuff you can’t have and use willpower, which is a finite resource, to resist temptation.
+All you’ll do is fixate on the stuff you can’t have and rely on willpower, which is only a finite resource, to resist temptation.
 And when your willpower runs out, which it will, you’re likely to binge on the stuff that you’ve been trying to avoid.
 You’ll get disheartened and think you’ve failed.